Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - Click Next.

-- For non-US tax rules, enter the tax name.
+- For non-US tax rates, enter the tax name.
 This appears at checkout, in order summaries, and notifications.

 - Enter the tax rate for the location.